kaorahi/lizgoban/README.md

 * Upgrade libraries (Electron 8, etc.).
 So you may need to do "npm install" again.
 * "weight_dir" in config.json is obsolete now.
 (See above.)
 * "Komi" and "Info" are moved from [Tool] to [Edit] menu.
+* "label_for_white" is added to "preset" in config.json.
 * The shortcut key `CmdOrCtrl+?` is changed from open_exercise_dir to load_recent_exercise.

 ### from 0.2.0